Opening Hours:

 Email is preferred for most communication such as booking matters and requests, as well as for providing documents such as letters, reports, and uncomplicated results where appropriate.

-Please save our email and phone number in your address books/contacts list.
 This will ensure you do not miss our calls and emails, as they will need your prompt response or will be about important matters such as appointments.

 Further information about your provider’s policies is provided

-• HERE about Communication and Contact Policies.
+• HERE, about Communication and Contact Policies.

-• HERE about privacy and your personal and health information.
+• HERE, about privacy and your personal and health information.

-• HERE about the Trust and Respect needed for any contact, communication and engagement with Prosper Paediatrics or any of its associated doctors.
+• HERE, about the Trust and Respect needed for any contact, communication and engagement with Prosper Paediatrics or any of its associated doctors.

-Health professional contact for correspondence, reports, referrals
+Health professional contact for correspondence, reports, and referrals:

 • Secure Messaging (only) is strongly preferred for all patient-specific correspondence: